koyeb/koyeb-github-runner/README.md

 ## Usage

-To configure the Koyeb GitHub action, you need to complete the following steps:
+To configure the Koyeb GitHub runner, you need to complete the following steps:

 1. [Create a GitHub token](#1-create-a-github-token)
 2. [Create the Koyeb Application and Service](#2-create-the-koyeb-application-and-service)